peteroupc/MailLib/docs/PeterO.Mail.NamedAddress.md

         string localPart,
         string domain);

-Initializes a new instance of the NamedAddress class using the given name and an email address made up of its local part and domain.
+Initializes a new instance of the class using the given name and an email address made up of its local part and domain.

 <b>Parameters:</b>

- * <i>displayName</i>: A string object.
+ * <i>displayName</i>: A text string.
 If this value is null or empty, uses the email address as the display name.

  * <i>localPart</i>: The local part of the email address (before the "@").